1999 Marlboro 500: Death of Greg Moore

 Upon the announcement, CART steward Wally Dallenbach Sr. instructed track officials to lower the flags flying in the winner's circle (the American flag, the California state flag, and the CART logo flag) to half staff.
 The race was not stopped, as series officials decided the best way to deal with the situation was to run the race to its conclusion.
 It was also decided to withhold the information about Moore from the drivers until after the event concluded.

 Once the checkered flag fell and all of the drivers completed the final lap, CART ordered all of the cars to return to their pit stalls immediately.
 It was there that they all learned of Moore's death, and many of them were shaken by the news.
 There was no postrace celebration for either Fernandez or Montoya.

 After the race, ESPN attempted to get interviews with both the series champion and the race winner.
 An emotional Gary Gerould talked to Montoya and his team owner Chip Ganassi, who with Montoya's title had won a fourth consecutive series title; both men relayed their condolences to Moore's family and gave more muted statements on their accomplishments.
 Once Fernandez climbed from his car and heard the news, Jon Beekhuis reported that he broke down in tears almost immediately and was not willing to speak to anyone; Fernandez did eventually grant an interview in the post race press conference but was still in significant emotional distress.
 Some of the drivers and teams gathered in a room in the infield facilities for a prayer, and a service was conducted by one of the series chaplains on pit road for the fans in attendance, many of which chose to stay after the race concluded.

 An investigation of the fatal crash said the fatal head injury was caused because the car had flown into the wall with Moore's head smashing into the barrier first at a specific angle.
 The investigation confirmed that had the car hit the wall differently than Moore's head hitting the wall first, he would have survived.

-This event was to be Moore's last with Forsythe Racing, as he was signed to fill an open seat at Penske for 2000 and was to team with Gil de Ferran of Walker Racing, who signed on to replace Al Unser Jr. in the Penske stable.
-Moore was replaced by Hélio Castroneves, who was losing his ride at the end of the year when Hogan Racing ceased operations.
-Castroneves remained with Team Penske until 2020, when he signed with Arrow McLaren SP and later Meyer Shank Racing.

-For safety reasons, International Speedway Corporation paved over the runoff area that Moore had his accident in and later paved over the entire backstretch.
+International Speedway Corporation would later pave over the area where Moore initially spun into and eventually pave over the entire backstretch.

+As previously mentioned, Moore was leaving Forsythe Racing to take over Penske Racing's other car, which had been driven by a rotating roster of drivers; he was to pair with Gil de Ferran, who was leaving Walker Racing to take over Al Unser Jr.’s car.
+Moore's death opened the door for Helio Castroneves, who as mentioned was driving for the soon-to-be-defunct Hogan Racing in the Marlboro 500; he would join Penske in place of Moore and drive for the team until 2020.